NVIDIA/modulus/examples/cfd/darcy_physics_informed/README.md

 With this example, we intend to demonstrate both such cases so that the users can compare and contrast the two approaches.

-In this example we will use the `PDE` class from Modulus-Sym to symbolically define the PDEs and use the `PhysicsInformer` utility to introduce the PDE constraints.
+In this example we will use the `PDE` class from PhysicsNeMo-Sym to symbolically define the PDEs and use the `PhysicsInformer` utility to introduce the PDE constraints.
 Defining the PDEs sympolically is very convinient and most natural way to define these PDEs and allows us to print the equations to check for correctness.
 This also abstracts out the
 complexity of converting the equation into a pytorch representation.
-Modulus Sym also provides several complex, well tested PDEs like 3D Navier-Stokes, Linear elasticity, Electromagnetics, etc. pre-defined which can be used directly in physics-informing applications.
+PhysicsNeMo Sym also provides several complex, well tested PDEs like 3D Navier-Stokes, Linear elasticity, Electromagnetics, etc. pre-defined which can be used directly in physics-informing applications.